 People have asked me “With such a busy family life, why are you running for mayor?”

 My answer is simple.
 I am running because of my family.
-Nominations do not start until September, but I wanted to let the community know my intention to be our next mayor.
 My council experience over the past four years, along with decades of business, social, environmental and board experience makes me the best candidate.

 With a $110 million water project and more than a $100 million required in other areas to keep up with aging infrastructure and growth, we need to ensure we are making the most informed decisions possible to reduce costs and maximize grants.
 Financial sustainability ensures that we have the capacity to support social, cultural, environmental, transportation and healthy initiatives that make Courtenay such a phenomenal place to live.

 I am committed to First Nations reconciliation and will continue to engage and consult with the K’ómoks First Nation because I believe in their inherent right to self government.
 We have a unique opportunity to support our neighbours as they work through the treaty process for their Nation.
 Since moving to Courtenay I have worked hard to improve the quality of life for all our citizens.
 I have volunteered for social, arts, economic and environmental causes and have been recognized as a proven leader and an effective change agent.
-With the election more than seven months away I will continue to create positive change in our local community by actively supporting events for Kus-kus-sum, Dawn to Dawn, Startup Comox Valley, Island MusicFest, Rotary and many more.
+I will continue to create positive change in our local community by actively supporting events for Kus-kus-sum, Dawn to Dawn, Startup Comox Valley, Island MusicFest, Rotary and many more.
 For more information go to votebobwells.ca or call Bob at 250-792-1945.